Eva Marshal

-Eva Marshal (1203–1246) was a Cambro-Norman noblewoman and the wife of the powerful Marcher lord William de Braose.
-She was the daughter of William Marshal, 1st Earl of Pembroke, and the granddaughter of Strongbow and Aoife of Leinster.
+Eva Marshal (1203–1246) was an Anglo-Norman noblewoman, daughter of William Marshal and Isabel de Clare, the Earl and Countess of Pembroke.
+She married William de Braose, a marcher lord.

 She held de Braose lands and castles in her own right following the public hanging of her husband by the orders of Llywelyn the Great, Prince of Wales.

-Family and marriage
+Family

-Lady Eva was the 8th child of William Marshal.
+Lady Eva was the 8th child of William Marshal, and she was a member of the Marshal family.
 Eva and her sisters were described as being handsome, high-spirited girls.
 From 1207 to 1212, Eva and her family lived in Ireland.

 Her paternal grandparents were John Marshal and Sibyl of Salisbury, and her maternal grandparents were Richard de Clare, 2nd Earl of Pembroke, known to history as Strongbow and Aoife of Leinster, for whom she was probably named.

+Marriage

-Sometime before 1221, she married Marcher lord William de Braose, who in June 1228 succeeded to the lordship of Abergavenny, and by whom she had four daughters.
+Sometime between 1219 and 1221, she married Marcher lord William de Braose, who in June 1228 succeeded to the lordship of Abergavenny, and by whom she had four daughters.
 William was the son of Reginald de Braose and his first wife Grecia Briwere.
 He was much hated by the Welsh who called him Gwilym Ddu or Black William.